cooljoseph1/MLSS-Homework/Week 1/We Need to Talk About AI Notes.md

 ### Thinking and feeling will come together.
 What do they mean by feeling?
 Emotions?
 I think this is unlikely.
 Feelings are our way of approximating our utility function, but there are much more efficient ways to do so.

+### You can look at AIs and see what makes them tick.
+Um...
+No.  That's the whole difficulty with the AI alignment.

+### AI is just finding a new way to do slavery.
+Well, kind of, but not really.
+It's much broader than that, and doesn't carry the main downside of slavery:  that the slaves don't like being enslaved.

+### We're co-evovling with technology.
+No, we aren't.
+Evolution takes many generations.
+We are just learning to use more technology.

+### It's always going to be cheaper to get a product out there than a *safe* product out there.
+Yeah, duh.

+### The first person to develop strong AI  will rule the world.
+Yes!
+Why are governments not spending WAY more on AI research??

+### There is an "event horizon" of intelligence.
+I.e. the singularity can/will occur.
+I'm less certain on this, but think it might be true.

 ## Assertion significantly less true in 2020 than in 2022
 ### Our present AI systems are very *very* narrow at what they do.